LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 documentation.
 See the relevant diagram options below in order to take advantage of these features (see the discussion below on "linking diagrams").

-Sample helper scripts are provided for converting `.dot` files to `.svg`
+Sample helper scripts are provided for batch converting a directory of `.dot` files to `.svg` files:
-files:

 - `lgt2svg.sh` for POSIX systems
 - `lgt2svg.ps1` for Windows systems